BlackBerry Limited: BBM Enterprise

 An IP-based enterprise instant messaging platform that provides end-to-end encryption for voice, video, and text-based communication.
 On February 7, 2017, Blackberry released the BBM Enterprise SDK, a "Communications Platform as a Service" kit that allows developers to incorporate BBM Enterprise's messaging capabilities into their own applications.
 Said capabilities include secure messaging, voice, video, file sharing, and presence information.

 BlackBerry AtHoc

 An emergency communication system, AtHoc provides two-way messaging and notifications across a range of devices and platforms.
 On May 17, 2017, BlackBerry released AtHoc Account to help businesses more easily keep track of their staff in an emergency.

 SecuSUITE

 An anti-eavesdropping solution that provides voice, data, and SMS encryption.

 BlackBerry QNX

 A real-time embedded operating system, QNX drives multiple software systems in modern auto vehicles, and forms the basis of solutions like BlackBerry Radar, an IoT-based asset tracking system for the transportation industry.

+BlackBerry IVY

+BlackBerry IVY is an edge-to-cloud vehicle data platform.